awsdocs/amazon-opensearch-service-developer-guide/doc_source/ad.md

 You can pair the anomaly detection plugin with the [Configuring alerts in Amazon Elasticsearch Service](alerting.md) plugin to notify you as soon as an anomaly is detected\.

-Anomaly detection requires Elasticsearch 7\.4 or later\.
-All instance types support anomaly detection except for `t2.micro` and `t2.small`\.
 Full documentation for anomaly detection, including detailed steps and API descriptions, is available in the [Open Distro for Elasticsearch documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/ad/)\.

+## Prerequisites<a name="ad-prereq"></a>

+Anomaly detection has the following prerequisites:
++ Anomaly detection requires Elasticsearch 7\.4 or later\.
++ Anomaly detection only supports [fine\-grained access control](fgac.md) on versions 7\.9 and later\.
+Prior to 7\.9, only admin users can create, view, and manage detectors\.
++ If your domain uses fine\-grained access control, non\-admin users must be [mapped](fgac.md#fgac-mapping) to the `anomaly_read_access` role in Kibana in order to view detectors, or `anomaly_full_access` in order to create and manage detectors\.

 ## Getting started with anomaly detection<a name="ad-example-es"></a>